qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 ## Human and Machine Transforms that affect the same field is now an error

-While this RFC places the definition at the field level, our initial implemenation will operate at the component level for simplicity.
+While this RFC places the definition at the field level, our initial implementation will operate at the component level for simplicity.

 This does mean we'll need tools to check which components & fields of a dataset a transform affects.
 Thanks to the way starlark works (and our implementation), this'll be pretty simple.